richelbilderbeek/bevy_tdd_book/faq.md

 ## Why this book?

+This book started from the question: 'Is Bevy suitable for Test-Driven Development?', as the author was looking for a Rust gaming library suitable for Test-Driven Development.

-There is only one [blog post on Test-Driven Development with Bevy](https://edgardocarreras.com/blog/tdd-in-rust-game-engine-bevy/) and that is it.
+At the time of writing, there is only one [blog post on Test-Driven Development with Bevy](https://edgardocarreras.com/blog/tdd-in-rust-game-engine-bevy/), which only has two tests.
+And that test suite has not been built up from scratch.

-This book tries to start from scratch and build up gradually.
+This book tries to start from scratch and build up gradually, always aiming for 100% code coverage.

+When all facets of a game can be tested with 100% code coverage, the question 'Is Bevy suitable for Test-Driven Development?' can be answered with a 'yes'.

 ## What is the intended audience of this book?